 Larger, long-term studies are needed to fully understand whether reflexology helps to reduce pain.

-In one small study from 2000, researchers looked at the effects of one 30-minute foot reflexology treatment on people being treated for breast or lung cancer.
+In one small from 2000, researchers looked at the effects of one 30-minute foot reflexology treatment on people being treated for breast or lung cancer.
 Those who received a reflexology treatment reported lower levels of anxiety than those who received no reflexology treatment.

 In a 2014 study that was slightly larger, researchers gave people undergoing heart surgery a 20-minute foot reflexology treatment once a day for four days.